• Skip to primary navigation

 If you’ve had a bad experience with whole wheat flour or have just been hesitant to give it a try, I can help you through the process.
 Whole wheat flour can be a little tricky to work with, but I have the inside scoop.

+1. Use the right type of flour.
 It’s important that you use whole wheat pastry flour in this recipe if you can find it.
-Not all flours are equal and that’s because the proteins in the flour have an effect on the whole bake.
-So be sure you get the right type of flour.
+Not all flour is equal and that’s because the proteins in the flour have an effect on this bread.
 A whole wheat pastry flour has a lower amount of protein making the final quick bread nice and soft.

-It’s important not to overmix or overbake your bread with whole wheat flour, as well.
-These can lead to a hard loaf of bread, which is not desired in a quick bread.
+1. Don't overmix or overbake your bread.
+These can lead to a hard loaf of bread, which is not desired in quick bread.
 Part of the problem is that when you pull your bread out of the oven, it’s still baking a little bit.
 To avoid overbaking, I pull the bread out a little bit early so that it won’t become tough after it has cooled down.

 Do I have to use whole wheat flour in this recipe?